catalyst-cloud/catalystcloud-docs/source/image.rst

 Catalyst provides some pre-configured operating system images to make it easier for you to get started on the cloud.

-The table below lists the images provided by Catalyst, as well as the default user name you should use to log to each one of them (unless you have overwritten the default user name with cloud-init).
+The table below lists the images provided by Catalyst and our partners, as well as the default user name you should use to log to each one of them (unless you have overwritten the default user name with cloud-init).

 +------------------+-----------+
 | Operating system | User-name |